wengyilun/my-mobile-flashcards/README.md

-This is mobile flashcard app for android and ios.
+This is mobile flashcard apps for android and ios